NohanJoemon/Basketball-video-classification/README.md

 Basketball is one of the most popular games in the world.
 In this project, we have developed a deep learning model using CNN that classifies a basketball clip into scoring or non-scoring.
-We have made use of the VGG-16 pretrained model and a dataset specifically containing basketball clips for fine-tuning.
+We have made use of the VGG-16 pretrained model and for fine-tuning, we have used a dataset specifically containing scoring and non-scoring basketball clips.
 We have also deployed the app using heroku.

 **Authors: Althaf Nazar, Sreejith N, Nohan Joemon and Gautham Govind**